Market Segmentation Trees: Methodology

 \subsection{Training Procedure}

 We present an algorithm for training the MSTs outlined in Section \ref{sec:model}.
-Assume there are $n$ training set observations, and denote the collection of all such observations by $[n] =\{1,\ldots,n\}$.
+Let $n$ be the number of training set observations, and denote the collection of all such observations by $[n] =\{1,\ldots,n\}$.
 Let $i \in [n]$ denote an individual observation which consists of a context $x_i$, decision $p_i$, and response $y_i$.
 The training algorithm is fed the data $\{(x_i, p_i, y_i)\}_{i \in [n]}$ and learns (1) a segmentation of the contextual features $x_i$, and (2) the response models $f_l(y|p)$ within each segment.
-In Section \ref{sec:leafmods}, we first tackle problem (2) in isolation, showing how the final response models are optimized to accurately estimate the distributions of responses given decisions in each leaf.
+In Section \ref{sec:leafmods}, we first tackle problem (2) in isolation, showing how the final response models are fitted so that they accurately estimate the distributions of responses conditional on the decisions made.
 We then propose in Section \ref{sec:segmentation} a training procedure for learning the market segmentation, which is driven by optimizing the accuracy of the resulting collection of response models.
-In Section \ref{sec:codebase}, we discuss our open-source code base for training MSTs which includes several features such as parallel processing for improved computational tractability on high-dimensional datasets.
-Finally, to theoretically demonstrate the tractability of our training procedure, we analyze in Section \ref{sec:compcomplex} the asymptotic computational complexity of MST training in terms of the depth of the tree and number of contextual variables.
-In particular, we show that the parallel processing scheme implemented in our code base can significantly reduce or even nullify the effect of tree depth on computational complexity.
+In Section \ref{sec:codebase}, we discuss our open-source code base for training MSTs.
+In Section \ref{sec:compcomplex}, we analyze the asymptotic computational complexity of MST training in terms of the depth of the tree and number of contextual variables.